tomlowndes/tomlowndes.github.io/_posts/2024-06-10-auto-folder-creator.md

 ## The Magic of Automation

 When starting a new design, video, or idea project.
-Instead of wasting time setting up the necessary folders, with a simple keyboard shortcut Caps lock + d. (see death of caps lock) a terminal window will launch and walk you through the folder creation script.
-This script isn't just about saving time—it's about setting a consistent and professional standard for every project you undertake.
+Instead of wasting time setting up the necessary folders, with a simple keyboard shortcut Caps lock + d.
+To see how and why I got rid of my caps lock key and changed it into a Hyper Key, see [The Death of Caps Lock, Embracing the Hyper Key](https://tomlowndes.co.uk/blog/The-death-of-caps-lock/)

+A terminal window will launch and walk you through the folder creation script.

 ## How the Script Works